BitEscrow/escrow-sdk/docs/wiki/draft.md

-# Proposal Docs
+# Draft Wiki

-The proposal is a pre-cursor to creating a contract.
-It defines all the members the contract, and the complete terms for locking funds in escrow.
+The proposal draft is a pre-cursor to publishing a contract.
+The draft defines all the members the contract, and the complete terms for locking funds in escrow.

 **Sections**